david-04/shortycut/src/docs/multi-link-shortcuts.md

 # ![](img/arrow.svg) Multi-link shortcuts

 Sometimes web pages provide similar or complementing information.
-One example are news websites with index pages per category and region.
+For example, news websites usually have index pages per category and region.
 Separate keywords can be used to bookmark them individually:

 ```text